Siddhesh19991/Air-BNB/README.md

 # Air-BNB

-analysis of the dataset as well as the text and then predicting the price
+analysis of the Air-BnB data including text analysis and then predicting the price of stay per night.